-Such timing at first seems to conflict with the vision of Israel ‘dwelling in safety’ before the invasion commences (Ezek 38.11).
-Clearly, that is not true of present-day Israel and it seems incompatible with the common view that Israel’s ‘safety’ arises from the seven-year ‘peace treaty’ signed between Israel and the world dictator (Dan 9.27) – which in reality is a ‘covenant with hell’ (Isa 28.11).
-But ‘safety’ here may refer to the fact that the Jews will by then have returned to Israel where they find safety from hostility e.g. antisemitism in Gentile nations (Ezek 38.8, 39.26).
+Clearly, this is not true of present-day Israel.
+But ‘living securely’ may refer to the fact that most Jews will by then have returned to Israel where they find safety from hostility e.g. antisemitism in Gentile nations (Ezek 38.8, 39.26).
 These verses imply that dispersed Israel will never feel safe whilst she dwells amongst Gentile nations and will only feel safe when she is in her own land.
 Note God’s warning to rebellious Israel:

 And among those nations you shall find no rest … there the LORD will give you a trembling heart … your shall fear day and night (Deut 28.65,66)

 So the timing of the Gog-Magog invasion could well be before the emergence of the final world dictator but after the dispersed people of Israel have been gathered back into their own land and so are safe from hostility within the Gentile nations i.e. at or near the end of the aliyah (Ezek 39.27,28).
+This implies that the true church may well see this invasion before she is taken up in the rapture.
 Today, the aliyah continues, with millions of Jews still residing in Gentile nations.
 As of 2015, the world Jewish population was 14.2 million, of which 6.2 million (44%) resided in Israel, link.